TomGrozev/Simple-Database-Manager--DBMS-/README.md

 ## Versioning

-This repositry uses [SemVer](http://semver.org/) for versioning.
+This repository [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/TomGrozev/Simple-Database-Manager--DBMS-/tags).

 ## Authors